Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     ```

 1. Write a function called _isPrime_, which checks if a number is prime number.
-1. Write a functions which checks if all items are unique in the array.
+1. Write a function which checks if all items are unique in the array.
 1. Write a function which checks if all the items of the array are the same data type.
 1. JavaScript variable name does not support special characters or symbols except \$ or \_.
 Write a function **isValidVariable** which check if a variable is valid or invalid variable.
 1. Write a function which returns array of seven random numbers in a range of 0-9.
 All the numbers must be unique.